shopware/docs/products/digital-sales-rooms/setup-3rd-party/realtime-service-mercure.md

 Use different publisher and subscriber keys in production mode for security reasons.
 :::

-You can clone our [local-mercure-sample](https://github.com/shopware/local-mercure-sample) and run it by docker-compose.
+You can clone our [local-mercure-sample](https://github.com/shopware/local-mercure-sample) and run it with docker-compose.

 ## Config Mercure hub